-Appendix 3 to this report (see page 64) details the process of developing an appropriate stock assessment for local inshore resources and using this to inform the selection of appropriate empirically justified reference points which are incorporated into a harvest control rule.
+The stand-alone document Stock Assessment and Harvest Control Rule development details the process of developing an appropriate stock assessment for local inshore resources and using this to inform the selection of appropriate empirically justified reference points which are incorporated into a harvest control rule.
 This discusses the selection of appropriate indicators of stock status and understanding how these relate to stock size.
 How to in turn determine reference points for the selected indicator (begin first with the target reference point) and what should inform this:

-- established fisheries science (yield per recruit, spawners per recruit etc.) - empirical method (unexploited reference time or reference area) or: - bio-economics of fishery operation or;
+- established fisheries science (yield per recruit, spawners per recruit etc.) - empirical method (unexploited reference time or reference area) or; - bio-economics of fishery operation or;